Let’s talk about conservatory lighting.

 Therefore, in the day time, you don’t need to worry too much about your room not being light enough.

-However, with the conservatory being largely glass, the level of light you get is in sync with sunrise and sunset, so you will need to consider alternate conservatory lighting for when the sun is down.
+However, with the conservatory being largely glass, the level of light you get will depend on when the sun is out.
+Consider alternate conservatory lighting ideas for when the sun goes down.

 As lighting is not needed all the time, this guide aims to share how to get the most from your conservatory lighting, alongside factors to consider and lighting inspiration.